- Undergraduate

 BA-Psychology

-The program checklist can be used to keep track of prerequisites and your progress toward completing the requirements of the major.
+The course checklist is used to keep track of prerequisites and your progress toward completing the requirements of the major.
+This should be filled in with the semesters you plan to complete each requirement.
+Be sure to upload this to your DocuSign form before you submit!

 Requirements